One Day in Cadiz Itinerary – How to Spend a Perfect Day in Cadiz, Spain

 To get around town, you can walk everywhere.
 If that’s not appealing to you, there are some City Sightseeing hop-on hop-off buses.
 These are accessible near the railroad station.
 For more tourist information, the Cadiz Tourist Office is in Paseo de Canalejas, the promenade by the harbor.
 They can give you some tips on how to get around as well as some maps so you don’t have any difficulty finding the landmarks mentioned above.

 Cadiz is the perfect town to spend a full day getting your fill of culture and beaches.
 It’s popular with cruise ships as a stop as well as European holidaymakers.
-Although you can spend a lot more time here and in the region, you can also leave Cadiz after a day feeling like you saw the best the town had to offer.
+Although you can spend a lot more time here and in the region, you can also leave the city after a day feeling like you saw the best the town had to offer.
 Happy travelling in this gorgeous Andalusian town!

 Pin for later!